 It is the vendor’s responsibility to safeguard the personal information held by the business.
 Have your small business solicitor draft privacy provisions into all confidentiality agreements when dealing with potential buyers.
 Make sure these buyers do not make copies of the documents; they’re typically only entitled view them.
 Make sure your small business solicitor advises the potential buyers of their obligation to return or destroy the documents once the due diligence process has been completed.

 Purchaser compliance during due diligence

 As the potential purchaser of the business, you too have certain duties to protect the personal information of individuals when conducting due diligence.
 Your small business solicitor should advise you to remain compliant with the APPs when dealing with personal information.
 Your small business solicitor should also advise you of best practice with regards to collecting personal information, since only necessary information should be collected (copied or taken).

-If you are considering selling or buying a small business and are not familiar with the requirements of the APPs, you should, first and foremost, seek the legal advice of a small business solicitor.
+If you are considering selling or buying a small business and are not familiar with the requirements of the APPs, you should, first and foremost, seek the legal advice of a sale of business lawyer.
 A small business solicitor will not only provide guidance on lawfully conducting due diligence, they will assist in the entire sale process.
 For more information, contact LegalVision on 1300 544 755 and get a fixed-fee quote from one of our small business solicitors.